-In the post-Cold-War era, US embassies focused on trade and the provision of the organizational and logistical work necessary for US corporations to expand exports in these countries or regions.
+In the post-Cold War era, US embassies focused on trade and the provision of the organizational and logistical work necessary for US corporations to expand exports in these countries or regions.
 Senior embassy personnel spent the majority of their time seeking out investment opportunities, organizing trade fairs, or identifying new export markets while nurturing existing ones.
 Within the new reality of US embassy culture and foreign policy there is now a shared emphasis.
 The business press now shares media attention with security, terror, or war issues.
-Some US journalists abroad deal with foreign policy and terrorism while others still look at foreign profits, mergers, and acquisitions in the post-Cold-War-environment.
+Some US journalists abroad deal with foreign policy and terrorism while others still look at foreign profits, mergers, and acquisitions in the post-Cold War environment.

-The terrorist piece and Chilean example reflect the dramatically changing landscape confronting international communication.
-This book looks at global media, global communication technologies, such as the internet, global advertising, multimedia organizations, Europe, the Middle East, and Asian media, and global events from post-Cold War and 9/11 vantage points.
+This book looks at global media; global communication technologies such as the Internet; global advertising; multimedia organizations; European, Middle Eastern, and Asian media; and global events from post-Cold War and 9/11 vantage points.
 But some historical themes of concern continue to shape the scope and impact of global communication.
-These themes are best understood by examining where, why, and in what context New World Information and Communication Order emerged.
-But before discussing NWICO, from an historical perspective the role and invention of the telegraph in the mid-nineteenth century had profound consequences for international communication.
-This new technology resulted in a paradigm shift from national to international communication (Hills, 2002).8 It resulted in information becoming a commodity, particularly for the expanding print press and telegraph traffic.
+These themes are best understood by examining where, why, and in what context NWICO emerged.
+But before we discuss NWICO, we need to note that, from a historical perspective, the role and invention of the telegraph in the mid-nineteenth century had profound consequences for international communication.
+This new technology resulted in a paradigm shift from national to international communication.9 It resulted in information becoming a commodity, particularly for the expanding print press and telegraph traffic.
 Finally, it also fostered a new breed of journalists - the war correspondent.